Xinan15/Xinan15/README.md

 ### Hi there! 👋

 ### 👨🏻‍💻 About Me
-- Hi, I'm Xinan (Ian) Yang, looking for internship and job opportunities as a junior software engineer.
+- Hi, I'm Xinan (Ian) Yang, a new graduate looking for internship and job opportunities as a junior software engineer.
 - [Portfolio](https://xinan15.github.io/Xinan/)
 - [LinkedIn](https://www.linkedin.com/in/iany11/)